Skip to main content

 Positive TTWROR but negative absolute return

-Yes, mathematically it is possible for your TTWROR to be positive and your absolute return to be negative, but here is an extreme example to illustrate this.
+Yes, mathematically it is possible that your TTWROR is positive and your absolute return is negative.

 Did this answer your question?